Background and question

 On 18 April 2019, the Council presented its advisory report Aviation policy: a new approach path to Cora van Nieuwenhuizen, Minister of Infrastructure and Water Management.

-To prepare this advisory report, the Council for the Environment and Infrastructure commissioned a comparative analysis of government policy in the aviation sector on the one hand and government policy in a number of other mobility and business sectors on the other, i.e. rail traffic, shipping, inland shipping, road traffic and heavy industry.
+To prepare this advisory report, the Council for the Environment and Infrastructure commissioned an analysis comparing government policy in the aviation sector with government policy in a number of other mobility and business sectors, i.e. rail transport, shipping, inland shipping, road transport and heavy industry.
 This comparative study considered the entire body of legislation, policy measures and the allocation of official responsibilities.
-The final report by the KWINK group can be downloaded here.
+The final report by the KWINK group can be downloaded here. (in Dutch only)

-To comment or to request more information, please contact Bart Swanenvleugel, project manager, email@example.com (link sends e-mail)
+For more information about the advisory report, please contact Bart Swanenvleugel, project manager, firstname.lastname@example.org (link sends e-mail)